 - Choose a simple decor concept.
 Clusters of the same shape are easy to make look good

-- Keep the craft easy.
+- Keep the craft simple.
 From preparation to clean-up, don’t use too many materials or supplies.
-Coloring, freestyle paint projects, and cutting practice for older toddlers and kids are perfect ways to
+Coloring, freestyle paint projects, and cutting practice for older toddlers and kids are perfect ways to learn while having fun.

 - Embrace imperfection.
 Instead of worrying about making everything look exactly the same, I encouraged my girls to make messy scribbles and cut imperfect hearts.
 Honestly, that was a lot more fun and made the final result more unique.

 - Be flexible.
 Sometimes a project doesn’t turn out the way you expect.
 Try looking at it a different way, or changing your plan a little bit.

 - Mix in other decor elements.
 Adding in one or two printables and some greenery can take your decor from “Nice” to “Wow”!